NBISweden/workshop-reproducible-research/pages/git/git-5-branches.md

   the graph history are still there?
 A branch is simply a pointer to a specific commit, and that pointer has been removed.

-> **Tip** <br>
-> There are many types of so-called "branching models", each with varying
-> degrees of complexity depending on the developer's needs and the number of
-> collaborators.
-While there certainly isn't a single branching model that
-> can be considered to be the "best", it is very often most useful to keep it
-> simple.
-An example of a simple and functional model is to have a `main`
-> branch that is always working (*i.e.* can successfully run all your code
-> and without known bugs) and develop new code on feature branches (one new
-> feature per branch).
-Feature branches are short-lived, meaning that they
-> are deleted once they are merged into `main`.

-> **Quick recap** <br>
+!!!
+Tip
+    There are many types of so-called "branching models", each with varying degrees of complexity depending on the developer's needs and the number of collaborators.
+While there certainly isn't a single branching model that can be considered to be the "best", it is very often most useful to keep it simple.
+An example of a simple and functional model is to have a `main` branch that is always working (*i.e.* can successfully run all your code and without known bugs) and develop new code on feature branches (one new feature per branch).
+Feature branches are short-lived, meaning that they are deleted once they are merged into `main`.

+!!!
+Success "Quick recap"
-> We have now learned how to divide our work into branches and how to manage
+    We have now learned how to divide our work into branches and how to manage
-> them:
+    them:

->
-> - `git branch <branch>` creates a new branch.
+    - `git branch <branch>` creates a new branch.
-> - `git checkout <branch>` moves the repository to the state in which the
->   specified branch is currently in.
+    - `git checkout <branch>` moves the repository to the state in which the specified branch is currently in.
-> - `git merge <branch>` merges the specified branch into the current one.
+    - `git merge <branch>` merges the specified branch into the current one.